How to Paint Brick Fireplace Surround

 Step 4: Applying the Contrast Color

-As soon as the base coat was on, I switched to the contrast color (accessible beige).
-I could have waited for the base coat to dry, but I liked how the contrast color mixed slightly with the base coat, varying the shade a bit.
+As soon as the base coat is on, it's time to switch to the contrast color--I used accessible beige.
+You could wait for the base coat to dry, but I like how the contrast color mixes slightly with the base coat, varying the shade a bit.

-Using the sponge, I dabbed the beige on each brick, taking care not to get paint in the mortar lines.
+Using the sponge, dab the beige on each brick, taking care not to get paint in the mortar lines.
 Leaving the lines grey is critical to achieving that faux brick look.
-Again, I worked in small batches, sponging paint on one brick, and then working with the bricks surrounding that first brick.
-I only added more paint to the sponge when the paint started going on really faint.
-I would finish the brick I was working on and then add more paint.
+Again, work in small sections, sponging paint on one brick, and then working with the bricks surrounding that first brick.
+Do not, I repeat, do not sponge the contrasting coloring in horizontal lines.
+Wait to add more paint to the sponge until the paint starts going on really faint.
+Finish the brick you are working on and then add more paint to the sponge.